michaelecollins/pkm/reference/Angular.md

 #### Structural Directives

-Directives that change the structure of html by adding or removing html elements.
-They are signified by prepending `*` to their name.
+Directives that change the structure of HTML by adding or removing elements.
+They are signified by prepending * to their name.

 ##### *ngIf